pcchao/PAC-Proj1/README.md

 # PAC-Proj1
+1. Intended Platform/Operating Systems runs on:
+  Red Hat Enterprise Linux (AWS, Amazon Web Service)
+2. Dependencies (Required Libraries)
+  2.1 Tweepy V3.6
+  2.2 Codecs V2.7
+  2.3 OS V2.5
+3. For Running
+  -To run the code, "path" in clique_find.py need to change for the local environment for the address of Nodelists folder
+4. Files Intro
   Nodelists Files
   Record all the files crawled from twitter
   -File named with the user and his/her id who has been crawled -Each single file records the friends list of the user -Crawling based on BFS(Breath First Search)

   PAC_Craw.py
   The source code for the node crawling

   clique_find.py
   -Source code for:
     >Graph generate (Auxilliary Graph and Sanitized Graph) and
     >Seed Indentification
     >Propagation
--To run the code, "path" need to change for the local environment for the address of Nodelists folder